NikonPic/deeptool/README.md

 # deeptool
-> Tool for applying several deep learning methods on the MRNet dataset.
+> Tool for applying several deep learning methods on the MRNet and KneeXray dataset.